WinstonFassett/bolt-syncedstore-yjs-chat-svelte/Workspace.md

 No invites or security, but could still have the concept of people who have joined

-### Delete confirmation on Messages

-Always confirm message Delete

-Track deleted messages in memory and allow undelete for those

 #### Rich-text editing and formatting

 Using tiptap or something like it. bold, italics, links,